 This guide describes identifiers used to track outgoing and incoming ACH.
 It also describes statuses that indicate a failed outgoing ACH request.

 You can use a combination of identifiers to track ACH transactions within your system.
 Tracking methods depend on whether the transaction is outgoing or incoming ACH.
-See also Mapping Transactions Within Your System for a general guide on using identifiers to trace transactions.

 The table below shows how various ACH-related identifiers are represented across Galileo systems.
 The variety in identifiers is a reflection of the complexity in back-end systems and databases.